kearnz/autoimpute/README.md

     - Bayesian binary logistic regression
     - Predictive mean matching
 * Note that some methods offer multiple choices within them:
-    - For mode, use first mode (default in scipy and thus autoimpute) or randomly sample from the modes (if more than one)
+    - For mode, use first (default in scipy and autoimpute) or randomly sample from modes (if more than one)
-    - For bayesian methods, take random draw or mean of posterior predictive distribution (or simply posterior for pmm)
+    - For bayesian methods, use random draw from or $\mu$ of posterior predictive dist. (or posterior for pmm)
     - Also for bayesian methods, multiple MCMC options possible to pass explicitly.
 See [pymc3 docs](https://docs.pymc.io/) for more.
     - For missingness classifier, default is XGBoost, although any valid sklearn classifier can be used so long as it implements `predict_proba` method from sklearn.
 Therefore, classifiers must support probabilistic assignments.

 ## Todo
 * Native support for Mutliple imputation using the imputation methods implemented.
-* Additional cross-sectional methods, including random forest, multivariate sampling, copula sampling, and maximum likelihood.
+* Additional cross-sectional methods, including random forest, multivariate sampling, copula sampling, and ML.
 * Additional time-series methods, including ARIMA, Kalman filters, splines, and state-space models.
 * Native support for visualization of missing data patterns and imputation results.
 * Native support for imputation analysis (bias, MI variance, etc.)